luizaandrade/stata-docker-test/README.md

 ### Run the image

 The script [`run.sh`](run.sh) will pick up the configuration information in `config.txt`, and run your project inside the container image.
+You can run the image through the terminal by navigating to the folder where it is saved and then typing `source run.sh`, or you can open it in your preferred text editor to run it line by line.

 Of note:

-- you need the Stata license again
 - it maps the `code/` sub-directory in the sample repository into the image as `/code/`.
 Your Stata code will want to take that into account.
 - it also maps the `data/` sub-directory into the image as `/data/`.
 - no other subdirectory is available inside the image!